m3steele/xm-labs-PostMan-APIs/README.md

 ### Add Members to Shift from Data File
-- This runner will members to the shifts created in the previous runner (Add Shifts from Data File).
+- This runner will add members to the shifts created in the previous runner (Add Shifts from Data File).
-- This runner is best used after the *Add Shifts from Data File* Runner above.
+- This runner is best used after the *Create Groups from Data file* and *Add Shifts from Data File* runners above.
 - This runner can be used to add all the members to a shift or multiple shifts and includes, position, delays, escalations and rotations.
+- Users/Members must already exist in xMatters.
+- Groups must already exist in xMatters.
-- Al users / groups must have already been added to xMatters.
-If a user or group is not already in xMatters, the shift member will not be added.
+- Shifts must already exist in xMatters.
+- If a user, shift or group is not already in xMatters, the shift member will not be added.

 **Data File Format**: [Add Members to Shift](postman-Members-Shifts.csv)